mike-d999/dsa-for-spotify/README.md

 This is where my program, Duplicate Song Analyzer for Spotify, comes in.

 ## Requirements
-In order to use Duplicate Song Analyzer for Spotify, you will need:
+To use Duplicate Song Analyzer for Spotify, you will need:
 - A Spotify account
 - A Client ID and Client Secret (obtained by creating an app on the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard))
 - At least one playlist that you'd like to search for duplicates in